Holocaust survivors mark 80 years since mass Paris roundup | Politics

 - France

+French President Emmanuel Macron decried his Nazi-collaborator predecessors and rising antisemitism, vigorously vowing to stamp out Holocaust denial as he paid homage on Sunday to thousands of French children sent to death camps 80 years ago for one reason alone: because they were Jewish.

-Family by family, house by house, French police rounded up 13,000 people on two terrifying days in July 1942, dispatching them to Nazi death camps simply because they were Jewish.
-Eighty years later, France is honouring the victims, and trying to keep their memory alive.
+Family by family, house by house, French police rounded up 13,000 people on two terrifying days in July 1942, wresting children from their mothers' arms and dispatching everyone to Nazi death camps.
+France honoured those victims this weekend, as it tries to keep their memory alive.

-For the dwindling number of survivors of France's wartime crimes, commemoration ceremonies Sunday are especially important.
+For the dwindling number of survivors of France's wartime crimes, a series of commemoration ceremonies on Sunday were especially important.
 At a time of rising antisemitism and far-right discourse sugarcoating France's role in the Holocaust, they worry that history's lessons are being forgotten.

-A week of ceremonies marking 80 years since the Vel d'Hiv police roundup on July 16-17, 1942, culminates Sunday with an event led by President Emmanuel Macron.
+A week of ceremonies marking 80 years since the Vel d'Hiv police roundup on July 16-17, 1942 culminated on Sunday with an event led by Macron, who pledged that wouldn't happen ever again.

-The raids were among the most shameful acts undertaken by France during World War II, and among the darkest moments in its history.
+“We will continue to teach against ignorance.
+We will continue to cry out against indifference,'' Macron said. ''And we will fight, I promise you, at every dawn, because France's story is written by a combat of resistance and justice that will never be extinguished.''
+He denounced former French leaders for their roles in the Holocaust and the Vel d'Hiv raids, among the most shameful acts undertaken by France during World War II.

 She recalled her desperate mother shouting at police.
-Some neighbours informed on Jews, others wept as they watched them corralled like livestock.
+Some French neighbours informed on Jews, others wept as they watched them being corralled like livestock.

+Chantal Blaszka's aunts and uncle were among the children rounded up: 6-year-old Simon, 9-year-old Berthe, 15-year-old Suzanne.

 Of the children deported from the Vel d'Hiv 80 years ago, only six survived.

-"Can you imagine?"
+“Can you imagine?”
 Blaszka asked, pointing at the names and shaking her head.
-"Can you imagine?"
-Serge Klarsfeld, a renowned Nazi hunter whose father was deported to Auschwitz, spoke Saturday in the garden, calling it an "earth-shaking testimony to the horrors lived by Jewish families.''
-He stressed the urgency of passing on living memory.
-"The youngest of us are in our 80s," he said of the children of deportees.
+“Can you imagine?”
+Serge Klarsfeld, a renowned Nazi hunter whose father was deported to Auschwitz, spoke on Saturday in the garden, calling it an “earth-shaking testimony to the horrors lived by Jewish families''.
+Klarsfeld, 86, stressed the urgency of passing on memories as more of the war's witnesses pass on.

-The father of Micheline Tinader was among the 76,000 Jews deported from France under the collaborationist Vichy government.
-As a child, Tinader herself had to hide from Nazis.

-She took part in a commemoration ceremony this week at the Shoah Memorial in the Paris suburb of Drancy, and is part of an association based at the site that organizes educational trips to Auschwitz.
+On Sunday, Macron visited a site in Pithiviers south of Paris where police sent families after the Vel d'Hiv roundup, before sending them onto the Nazi camps.
+A new memorial site honouring the deportees was inaugurated, including a plaque that reads: “Let us never forget.”
+The president urged vigilance: “We are not finished with antisemitism, and we must lucidly face that fact.”
+“It is showing itself on the walls of our cities” when they are vandalized with swastikas, he continued.
+“It is infiltrating social networks ... it inserts itself into debates on some TV shows.
+It shows itself in the complacency of certain political forces.
+It is prospering also through a new form of historic revisionism, even negationism.”
+Another ceremony was held at the Shoah Memorial in the Paris suburb of Drancy, home to a transit centre that was central to French Jews' deadly journey to Nazi camps.
+Most of the 76,000 Jews deported from France under the collaborationist Vichy government passed through the Drancy camp.

 During the campaign for this year's French presidential election, far-right candidate and pundit Eric Zemmour propagated the false claim that Adolf Hitler's Vichy collaborators safeguarded France's Jews.